 - I would like to schedule time with you

-Of course there are more details mentioned and that might be worded a little better, but that is the main structure to their cold email.
+Of course, there are more details mentioned and that might be worded a little better, but that is the main structure of their cold email.

 The first problem with this flow is that it screams “I am a salesperson trying to sell something.”
 But more importantly, if you are sending a cold email, you are reaching out to a prospect that is not raising their hand saying they need what you have.
 And the prospect is not likely in “buying mode”.

 As a result, all of the well-crafted points about the product and what it does might not grab any attention and interest.